Institution Security Officer - Cape Cod Community College

 Must possess at least (A) one year of full time, or equivalent part time, experience in law enforcement in a governmental police force or work involving the protection or security of buildings, equipment or people as the major duty, or (B) any equivalent combination of the required experiences and following substitutions:

-An Associate's or higher degree with a major in police science, law enforcement or criminal justice.
-At least two-years of working in military setting/law-enforcement/Fire/Medical with dispatch experience and one-year of security experience, or graduation from a Certified Dispatcher Training School with Basic Emergency Communications Certificate with one-year dispatcher experience and two years' security experience.
+- Associate or higher degree with a major in police science, law enforcement or criminal justice. - Two-years of working in military setting/law-enforcement/Fire/Medical with dispatch experience and one-year of security experience, or graduation from a Certified Dispatcher Training School with Basic Emergency Communications Certificate with one-year dispatcher experience and two years' security experience.

 ADDITIONAL PREFERRED QUALIFICATIONS: